plentymarkets/plugin-payment-prepayment/meta/documents/user_guide_en.md

 				<b>Language</b>
 			</td>
 			<td>
 				Select a language.
-Other settings, such as name, info page, etc. will be saved depending on the selected language.
+Other settings, such as name, info page, etc., will be saved depending on the selected language.
 			</td>
 		</tr>
         <tr>